 Of course it does, but it is the type of pain that you can ignore for the most part.
 Most people are able to carry on casual conversation during the process.

-The minimum charge is $60.
+The minimum charge is $60 for most areas of the body.
+Anything on the hands, neck or face have a minimum charge of $100.
 Most smaller tattoos are in the $80 – $150 range.
 As the designs get larger and more labor-intensive, the prices go up.
 Where you decide to put the tattoo can also affect the price.

-We charge more if the area is hard to get to (like the chest or hip area) or where it might be more sensitive for the customer.
+We charge more if the area is hard to get to (like the chest or hip area) or where it might be more sensitive for the customer (ribs).
 Both factors slow down the process and create extra work.

-We require a deposit for all appointments.
-These deposits are non-refundable.
-For smaller tattoos, the deposit is $50.
-For multi-session work, the deposit is pre-payment for two hours ($300 – $350 depending on the artist).
+All appointments must be made in the shop.
+We require a non-refundable deposit for all appointments.
+For smaller tattoos, the deposit is usually between $60-$100.
+For multi-session work, the deposit is pre-payment for two hours ($300 – $400 depending on the artist).
 This deposit is applied to the final session of the tattoo.
 If you are coming in to set up appointments for large work, please call the shop first (202.337.5469) to schedule a consultation.
 This will insure that the artist you want will have time set aside to talk to you about your design, measure the area, answer questions, and estimate the number of appointments necessary.
 Please bring any reference with you at that time.

 Please bring your photo I.D. (e.g. driver’s license, passport, etc.).
 If you are showing up for an appointment, make sure that you bring the receipt for your deposit.
 If you are getting a large tattoo on your torso or leg, it is a good idea to bring a pillow and/or towel that you don’t mind getting stained with ink.